Test templates

 Test commands

-A test command is an executable for the Test Composer to run.
-It can be a binary or script and must have an appropriate shebang in the first line, e.g. #!/usr/bin/env bash
+Test commands can be binaries or scripts and must have an appropriate shebang in the first line, e.g. #!/usr/bin/env bash.

 It may have any or no extension, but must be marked executable by the container’s default user.
 It will typically call the APIs of the software under test in order to change the state of the system, check properties, or both.